The Body-Care Market Is Booming, But Do We Really Need Butt Masks?

 Advertisement

-To this end, glycolic, salicylic, and other acid-infused body washes and lotions are abundant, ranging from early-to-market options like Amlactin Daily Moisturizing Lotion, which contains 12% lactic acid to exfoliate skin, and Pixi Glycolic Body Peel to the more recently released Kosas Good Body Skin AHA + Enzyme Exfoliating Wash, which packs multiple actives and fruit enzymes to resurface skin and address body acne.
+To this end, glycolic, salicylic, and other acid-infused body washes and lotions are abundant, ranging from early-to-market options like Amlactin Daily Moisturizing Lotion, which contains 12% lactic acid to exfoliate skin, Pixi Glycolic Body Peel, Kosas Good Body Skin AHA + Enzyme Exfoliating Wash to the more recently released Bom Dia Bright™ Clarifying AHA BHA Body Wash from Sol de Janeiro, which packs multiple actives and fruit enzymes to resurface skin and address body acne.

 Even though thicker skin on the body can handle more potent servings of active ingredients shown to cause irritation in some (like AHA/BHAs, vitamin C, and retinol), most body skin benefits most from targeted treatment on a weekly or twice-weekly basis, not a daily diet comprised of these ingredients stacked indiscriminately.